 Not only does omega-3 help in lowering the risk of chronic diseases such as heart disease, cancer, and arthritis-it also boosts cognitive function.

 For centuries, herbs have been used for their medicinal properties.
 Fresh herbs like basil, thyme, and oregano promote health and healing.
-Not only do they make your food more delicious, it can also act as a source of antioxidants.
+Not only do they make your food more delicious, but it can also act as a source of antioxidants.

 A study highlights that even herbs like curcumin and chili pepper have anti-inflammatory properties and can help reduce pain.

-We hope you now know at least 7 different foods which have anti-inflammatory properties.
+We hope you now know at least 7 different foods that have anti-inflammatory properties.
 But to keep inflammation symptoms at bay, try to avoid processed foods such as packaged meats, chips and sugary snacks like cookies.
 All these foods flare inflammation.
 Planning your meals beforehand can prevent unhealthy meals from reaching your table.

 Limit your alcohol intake.
 Consult your options with your doctor as alcohol can interfere with a lot of medications.
 Always discuss with your doctor prior to discontinuing any medication so they can monitor your condition(s).